jminjie/ask-jordan/README.md

 ## Demo

 Live demo at http://ask.jminjie.com.
-(As of 2020-06-08 the live demo needs new Twillio keys.
-I'm leaving it up, but it won't send any text messages)
+(As of 2021-10-04 the live demo has new Twillio keys and is working again).